jbpoline/SSC-2018/talk.md

 $\vspace{-0.10cm}$

 * How do we compute the effect size ?
-    - we have: the means, the standard deviations, and the Ns.
+    - we know: the means, the standard deviations, and the Ns.

 Computing effect size
 ========================